Festus1440/platebeacon_app/README.md

 Please make detail messages when updating the project

-# restuarantBottomBar

- pickup.dart
+# pickup.dart

- restuarantAccount.dart
+# restuarantAccount.dart

 # Notifications.dart
 You will be able to choose the notification method like email , message and calls to receive notifications in your order from plate beacon.
 And also you can select all methods for receiving notifications.

 # Events.dart

-    You can check all your future events.You will be able to post events showing restaurants the perfect time donate and volunteer.
+You can check all your future events.You will be able to post events showing restaurants the perfect time to donate and volunteer.
-    The more people who know your needs, the more fund you will receive.
+The more people who know your needs, the more funds you will receive.

 # Help.dart

-   You can see contact details like email and phone number which will helps you to reach out plate beacon.
+You can see contact details like email and phone number which will help you to reach out to the plate beacon.

-   #restaurant/shelter settings
+# restaurant/shelter settings
-     Find all detailed settings here.You can edit your profile,payment options,subscriptions,notofications,about
+Find all detailed settings here.You can edit your profile,payment options,subscriptions,notifications, about

+# map.dart
+Shows nearby shelters/restaurants and user’s current location